godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Now let's look at ``kit_size_change_values``.

-The first thing we do is check to see which size we're using.
+The first thing we do is check to see which size was passed in.
 Based on which size we're wanting to enable/disable, we want to get different nodes.

 We get the collision shape for the node corresponding to ``size`` and disable it based on the ``enabled`` passed in argument/variable.